shlomimatichin/Pymake3/docs/manual.md

 # We can also specify targets by using the @target decorator.
 @target
 def my_first_target(conf):
-    # PyMake passes the configuration in the conf parameter, where each setting
+    # Pymake passes the configuration in the conf parameter, where each setting
     # is an attribute.
 For example, we can print the name setting in the
     # following way:
     print 'name is', conf.name

-    # Note that the attributes depend on the configuration passed to PyMake.
+    # Note that the attributes depend on the configuration passed to pymake.
-    # PyMake does not care about your configuration and will only pass it on to
+    # pymake does not care about your configuration and will only pass it on to
     # your targets as you provided it.
     pass